jtanx/fontforge/doc/sphinx/ui/menus/elementmenu.rst

 .. object:: Font Info

-   In all views this brings up the :doc:`Font Info dialog <fontinfo>`.
+   In all views this brings up the :doc:`Font Info dialog </ui/dialogs/fontinfo>`.

    CID keyed fonts can set information on the CID font as a whole (rather than just the current sub-font, which is what this command does) from